-Not the least bit strenuous, the bike tour is relaxing, energizing and fun.
+Not the least bit strenuous, the bike tour of Paris is relaxing, energizing, and fun.
 Stopping every few hundred yards for information and photo opportunities, the tour provides heaps of useful information, unique and fascinating stories, the opportunity to meet other travelers, and fantastic photo opportunities.

 The bikes are comfortable and you'll receive superb personal service from your guide.
 During the day, there is a break at a cafe, nestled in the trees of the Tuileries Gardens.
 For a very reasonable price, you can enjoy a mouth-watering strawberry crepe, a delicious chicken sandwich on baguette bread, or creme brulee.

 - Eiffel Tower - The most famous landmark in Paris.
 Built for the World Exposition of 1889.
 It stood as the tallGare de l|est building in the world until New York's Chrysler Building in 1930.

 - The Louvre Museum - Originally built as a fort by King Philippe-Auguste in 1190.
 Now one of the grandGare de l|est museums in the world.
 The most famous works include the Mona Lisa and Venus de Milo.

 - Napoleon's Tomb and Les invalides - This is where you can find the most famous Frenchman of all - Napoleon.
 In 1789, French citizens stole tens of thousands of muskets from here to use in the raid on the Bastille.
 The Revolution had begun!